descawed/sh2-heavens-knife/README.md

 equipped weapon.
 Pressing E on the weapon that's already equipped, or on an item that's not equippable, will clear the equipped weapon.

+**Note**: Adding items to your inventory via the in-game inventory editor does not update the number of items you've picked up or set flags related to NG+ items, which may affect your end-game ranking and possibly other things I'm not aware of.

 ### Mappings

 The item mappings menu allows you to replace weapon and ammo pickups with pickups of different weapons and ammo.
 Here's